-Mailboxes in Office
+Staff Mailboxes in Office

-Teachers are requested to check their mailbox before and after school.
+Teachers should check their mailbox before and after school.
 Only emergency messages will be delivered to the classroom.
 Teachers should not send students to the office to retrieve mail.
-Please check regularly so important messages are not lost.
+Mail boxes are not to be considered storage boxes.
+Please empty regularly so important messages are not lost.

-Public Relations
+Public Relations/Communications

-As staff members of Forest View Elementary and an employee of the Everett Public School we all share the responsibility to promote a positive image of our school.
+As a staff member of Mill Creek Elementary School and an employee of the Everett Public School District, we all share the responsibility to promote a positive image of our school.
 Studies show that our community members put more faith in the comments of staff members than in our printed information or comments by students.
 Please use discretion when discussing issues and concerns with others in the community.
-When approached by reporters regarding sensitive or tragic incidents, refer the reporter to the administration.
+If approached by reporters regarding sensitive or tragic incidents, always refer the reporter to school administration.